A Reflection of “What Lies Ahead for Our Real Estate Market”

 SELL FIRST OPTION

 Oh – Did I mention this option is also terrifying?
 A Seller feels as if they are loosing their only piece of California – the “what if we don’t get the next one” can be frightening.
-That’s why this option that is often chosen last.
+That’s why this option is often chosen last.
 Next up…

 SELL FIRST WITH RENT-BACK OPTION